 In the Filter Log window, click on the drop-down menu next to “Event sources.”
 Scroll down (the menu is quite long) until you find “MemoryDiagnostics-Results.”
 Place a checkmark in the box next to that and click “OK.”

 This will return you to the Event Viewer, where you should have about two “Events” listed in the filtered log.
 Click each event and look at the information provided.
 If no errors are detected, go on to the next method.
 You do not have issues with your RAM hardware.
-If you do see an error, you need to continue to Step #8.
+If you see an error, you need to continue to Step #8.

 Then choose “This PC” on the left menu.
 Select “Windows C:” on the right.
 Type “steamapps” into the search bar.

-As with the previous method, backup your game file by finding the Steam folder on your computer.
+As with the previous method, back up your game file by finding the Steam folder on your computer.
 Type “Steam” into the Start menu.
 Open the file folder named Steam.exe by right-clicking on it and choosing “Open file location.”

 In the Steam folder, find the file named “steamapps.”
-Copy this file to the “My Documents” folder by right-clicking on it and selecting “Copy.”
+Copy this file to the “My Documents” folder by right-clicking it and selecting “Copy.”

 Now, open the Start menu and type in “Control Panel” without the quotations.